 Let’s say you want to train for a marathon this year.
 In preparing for your first run, you find an old pair of trainers you haven’t worn for a while and put them on – they no longer fit very well but you just want to get started.
 However, as time goes on you begin to dread the thought of putting on those old, uncomfortable trainers and eventually stop going on runs altogether.

 Lesson for the workplace: Don’t rush into your goals without thinking about potential roadblocks.
-For example, if you want your team to start holding regular 1:1 meetings this year, have you made sure there are enough meeting rooms available for that purpose?
+For example, if you want your team to start holding this year, have you made sure there are enough meeting rooms available for that purpose?
 You won’t be able to focus on the goal itself until you’ve removed basic obstacles around it: so make sure you assess the landscape before getting started.

 - We go from 0-60 straight away